Skip to contents

 fpc

-Finite population correction (if data come from a survey and sample size is large relative to population size).
+Finite population correction, for individual-level data from a survey where sample size is large relative to population size.

 conf.level